-Taking care of another person is strenuous and stressful, no matter how long and loving your relationship.
-Some people feel trapped in their own homes, unable to leave because the person they’re caring for is not safe alone or because they get anxious if he or she is away more than a few minutes.
+Taking care of another person is strenuous and stressful, no matter how long and loving your relationship is.
+Some people feel trapped in their own homes, unable to leave because the person they’re caring for is not safe alone or because they get anxious if he or she is away for more than a few minutes.
 In some situations, a person’s sleep is interrupted frequently by the needs of the person who is ill.
 This continual tiredness adds to the stress and inability to think clearly.
-It may be hard not to get annoyed when well-meaning friends say "take care of yourself," but it is good advice.
-Who will be there to care for your loved one if you get sick?
+It may be hard not to get annoyed when well-meaning friends say “take care of yourself,” but it is good advice.
+Who will be there to take care of your loved one if you get sick?
 Taking a break on a regular basis may help you to keep going, as can nutritious food and adequate rest.
-Here are some ideas about how to find that break or "respite."
+Here are some ideas about how to find that break or “respite.”

 A positive approach to respite care will be the first step to success.
 Many people have found that:

 - Having a few hours to call your own is not a selfish act.
 It is wise and healthy to maintain other interests, relationships, and to have fun.

 - When finding a provider, you may have to make a lot of phone calls, spend time on hold, or call back several times.
 Be patient and persistent.
 Some community organizations have staff who can help you prioritize these calls.

 - None of the respite options will be ideal.
 It may be the case that no adult day care program or hired helper will provide care to your standards.
 No arrangement of care-sharing will fit perfectly into your routine.
 Use whatever is available anyway.
 The more demand there is for respite care, the more options we will have.

 Resist the temptation to compare respite care options with what your loved one might have preferred earlier in life.
 That was then; this is now.
 Instead, compare today’s choices with the person’s current state.

 Make two long-range plans — one which assumes you will stay in good health; the other in case you become incapacitated yourself.